How to grow giant Achatina at home. How to care for snails at home

 • Cucumbers.

-But do not limit them to only these foods, they need a variety of foods to maintain health.
-So let's give them:
+But don't limit them to just these foods; they need a variety of foods to stay healthy.
+So give them:

 • Almost any fruit;